CareDailyAI/docs/synthetic_apis/trends.md

 ### `trends_weekly` Example

-Exactly the same as `trends_recently` but saved as time-series information many weeks ago.
+Exactly the same as `trends_recently` but saved as time-series information, once per week (on Mondays, under the timestamp of midnight that day).

 ```
 {